BlinkReceipt/blinkreceipt-android/blinkreceipt-recognizer/README.md

 |     |       CameraOrientation.ORIENTATION_PORTRAIT_UPSIDE_DOWN
 | TOP |

 If you give the user the ability to rotate images or define the orientation, then we can ensure the most accurate results.
-If no orientation is provided the sdk will make a best guess as to what the orientation is based on the Bitmap properties.
+If no orientation is provided the SDK will make a best guess as to what the orientation is based on the Bitmap properties.

 **NOTE The recognizer client is not a threadsafe mechanism.
 Though the function `recognize` is not blocking only ONE scan session can be ran at a time.
 Attempting to call `recognize` multiple times while previous scans have not finished could potentially lead to unexpected behavior including fatal crashes**